leeandher/programming-notes/react/Introduction and JSX.md

 //ReactDOM.render( JSX, location );
 ReactDOM.render( test, document.querySelector('body') );
 ```
+### Virtual DOM
+'Rendering' JSX is React's way of saying that it's compiling the JSX and applying it to the Document Object Model (DOM).
+The reason why React is so widely used is because of how effective and efficient it is at updating the DOM.
+Usually, when JavaScript makes changes to the DOM, it has to rebuild the entire model, even though maybe only one element is being changed.
+The Virtual DOM is a representation of the DOM, which isn't visible to any user.
+React notes the changes that come from a `ReactDOM.render()` call, and updates the Virtual DOM.
+The Virtual DOM is then compared to the actual DOM (this is called _diffing_) and __only changes the necessary specific objects on the real DOM__.
+Doing this avoids a lot of unnecessary DOM updating, and lets React run quicker and more efficiently.
 ### Declarations
 JSX uses variables, and constants to store HTML element information.
 Every element can also store attribute information as well.
 ```javascript